1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Repeated or prolonged eye contact may result in irritation and conjunctivitis, or symptoms of radiation injury such as cataracts.
 See the following sections for information about alpha radiation and the eyes, as well as radiation sickness.

 Alpha radiation: Repeated or prolonged exposure to alpha radiation may result in cataract formation.
-Of the well-documented late effects of radiation on man, leukemia and cataracts have been observed at doses lower than those producing skin scarring and cancer or bone tumors.
-The lens of the eye is a critical organ for exposure to radiation.
+Of the well-documented late effects of radiation on man, leukemia, and cataracts have been observed at doses lower than those producing skin scarring and cancer or bone tumors.
+The lens of the eye is a critical organ for radiation exposure.
 It is important to note that long-term eye contact with uranium hexafluoride would most likely result in serious damage to the cornea before cataracts would be formed.
 Normal usage of Certified Reference Materials or SME materials will not result in significant eye exposures except in cases of accidents or poor laboratory practice.

 Uranium Tetrafluoride: Radioactive/Nephrotoxin

 Chronic poisoning may develop after prolonged exposure to soluble uranium compounds.
-There may be changes in the peripheral blood, such a leucopenia, lymphopenia, and neutropenia, and symptoms of vegetative dystonia.
-In addition to these chemical effects, long term irradiation of the kidney and bone marrow may damage these tissues.
+There may be changes in the peripheral blood, such as leucopenia, lymphopenia, and neutropenia, and symptoms of vegetative dystonia.
+In addition to these chemical effects, long-term irradiation of the kidney and bone marrow may damage these tissues.

 Alpha radiation: The fate of ingested alpha emitters depends on their solubility and valence.
 Repeated ingestion of alpha emitters may increase cancer risks.